johnmutuma5/Notes/DevOps/docker_main.md

       - /app/node_modules
       - .:/app/node_modules
 ```
+**A MAJOR SNAG REARS ITS HEAD HERE:** *Anonymous volumes are never recreated; docker always makes use of their cached versions.* In future, during development, we may need to add new project dependencies to our `node_modules`.
+We do that with `npm install < package_name >` or by manually adding the dependency in our `package.json`.
+In both cases, the `package.json` is updated in the container due to the volume mapping we created.
+When we run `docker-compose up --build` to update the changes, you may notice that the new dependencies don't get into the `node_modules`.
+As we have noted, anonymous volumes don't recreate and docker always uses their cached versions.
+When the application runs and tries to load the new dependencies from our anonymous `node_modules`, it can't find them because it is making a reference to the cached version which is the old version.
+The solution here, for now, is to issue the `docker-compose up --build` command and specifying an option, `-V` or `--renew-anon-volumes` to renew anonymous volumes as follows;
+> _docker-compose up --build -V_

+or

+> _docker-compose up --build --renew-anon-volumes_

 We this set up on volumes, we may no longer need to keep the `COPY . .` command in the `Dockerfile.dev` but we can just leave it for our own future reference.

 ### Running tests in a container
 The command that gets executed when we run a container using the image created with our Dockerfile is `npm run start`.
 To run tests, you will remember that we can pass custom commands to a container.